THE REALITY OF FINDING WORK IN BERLIN IN 2023

-Why Is It So Hard To Find Work In Berlin?
+Why It Can Be Hard To Find Work In Berlin

-It depends on a number of factors, including what you do for a living, which languages you speak, whether or not you need a work permit, your level of education, where you live, and much more.
+It depends on a number of factors, like what you do for a living, which languages you speak, whether or not you need a work permit, your level of education, where you live, and more.

 1) Finding a job in Berlin is easier if your job is in demand

 If you work in a field that’s in demand, it’s definitely going to be easier for you to find a job in Berlin.
-Professional areas where Germany needs people (source):
+Professions where Germany needs people include:

 - Software developers, architects, programmers

 - IT consultants, IT analysts

 - Customer advisors, account managers

 - Sales representatives/assistants